geratsx/OnlineLibrary/README.md

 # OnlineLibrary
-The first my  project with JSF on the GlassFish aplication server
+The first my  project with JSF on the GlassFish aplication server.